WHERE YOUR

 Advocacy

-There is no country in the world where access to effective MS treatment is perfect, but in many low to middle income countries people often have little to no treatment at all.
-Taking part in The May 50K will help people in Morocco, Uruguay, India and other countries around the world, and help change the world for people who otherwise may never get treatment.
+There is no country in the world where access to effective MS treatment is perfect, but in many low to middle-income countries people often have little to no treatment at-all.
+Taking part in The May 50K will help people around the world who don't enjoy the same vital support that is taken for granted elsewhere and help change the world for people who otherwise may never get treatment.

 The International Progressive MS Alliance

-The International Progressive MS Alliance is one of the most important global collaborations in the history of MS. Its funding of cutting-edge scientific research is beginning to show progress that many people living with progressive MS had long thought hopeless.
-For example, it recently announced that it may be possible to measure and even predict what the disease is doing with a simple blood test.
-If that is right, it could be a game-changer.
+MSIF is proud to be a Managing Member of The International Progressive MS Alliance, one of the most important global collaborations in the history of MS. Its funding of cutting-edge scientific research is beginning to show progress that many people living with progressive MS had long thought hopeless.

 The MS International Federation